atquil/DesignPattern/README.md

 ### Solution :

+### Step 1 : Common Interface
- 1. Create an `common product / product` i.e. `interface` with having basic functionality that you want to have
+Create an `common product / product` i.e. `interface` with having basic functionality that you want to have
- 2. Create a `concrete product` i.e. `implementing` class/ abstract class, for specific product group like Indian or Chines
- 3. Create a `creator` class to declare a `factory method` or `client code` which will have a object of `concrete product`
- 4.
-## Steps

-### Step 1 : Create Common Interface

 ```
 public interface FoodList {